 Learn more about connecting with your child through conversation here.

-To What Extend Can You Prepare for the Teenage Years?
+To What Extent Can You Prepare for the Teenage Years?

 You’re uniquely armed to help your child navigate through the turbulent waters of life, both today and in the emotionally messy years to come.
 The time you spend with your kiddo is never merely time.
 It’s an investment.
 An investment with a ripple effect that will last beyond your own life that can’t even be measured.